The Joints

 Stamey’s Barbecue of Tyro, Lexington- We’ll make it there someday…

 Stephenson’s Barbecue, Willow Spring (E, w) – This place has a lot of loyal followers but it didn’t do it for me, and the ‘cue didn’t taste wood-cooked to me (though all reports are that it is).
+Maybe I caught it on a bad day?
 C

 Whispering Pines Barbecue, Albermarle – We’ll make it there someday…